monali-2210/hf-neuron-compilation/README.md

 # hf-neuron-compilation
-Neuron Compilation of Hugging Face Models
+Neuron Compilation of Hugging Face Models for Inf and Trn instances.